grantjenks/python-sortedcontainers/docs/sortedlistwithkey.rst

       Remove all the elements from the list.

-   .. _SortedList.append:
+   .. _SortedListWithKey.append:
    .. method:: L.append(value)

       Append the element *value* to the list.
 Raises a :exc:`ValueError` if the *value* would violate the sort order.

-   .. _SortedList.extend:
+   .. _SortedListWithKey.extend:
    .. method:: L.extend(iterable)

       Extend the list by appending all elements from the *iterable*.
 Raises a :exc:`ValueError` if the sort order would be violated.

-   .. _SortedList.insert:
+   .. _SortedListWithKey.insert:
    .. method:: L.insert(index, value)

       Insert the element *value* into the list at *index*.
 Raises a